Debbie Reynolds And Carrie Fisher Laid To Rest In A Tomb Adorned With Mother-Daughter Statue

 The service was organized by Billie herself and everyone reportedly feasted on fried chicken, cornbread, and collard greens – the things Carrie loved serving whenever she hosted parties in the same living room.
 Eulogies were led and Meryl ended hers by singing Carrie’s favorite song, “Happy Days Are Here Again.”
 By the time she finished, everyone was reportedly singing.

-Fans who miss Carrie and Debbie and want to see the two women in their natural element may turn to HBO’s documentary, Bright Lights which was filmed from 2014 to 2015.
+Fans who miss Carrie and Debbie and want to see the two women in their natural element may turn to HBO’s documentary Bright Lights, which was filmed from 2014 to 2015.
 Todd praised the show and called it “magical.”

 It's very hard for me to believe they're gone, watching them now, the film freezes time.
 Magical. #BrightLightsDoc, #BrightLights